yovinasilvia/ELT-1-Pipeline-with-Snowflake/README.md

 9. Next, copy the data_pipeline folder and paste it into the dags/dbt folder as shown below:
 ![copy-data_pipeline-in-dags-folder](documentations/copy-data_pipeline-in-dags-folder.png)

-10. Trigger DAG
-After completing all the previous steps, trigger the DAG.
+10. After completing all the previous steps, trigger the DAG.
 If the DAG runs successfully, the Airflow UI will display the following:
 ![dags-airflow](documentations/dags-airflow.png)